-Gargoyles are architectural structures in the form of carved statues, usually made of stone, protruding from buildings and monuments of historical interest.
-They are constructed with a channel of some type formed into them along the top and through the head to divert rain water from the building, thus protecting the mortar joints and masonry from erosion.
+Gargoyles are architectural structures in the form of carved statues.
+Usually made of stone, protruding from buildings and monuments of historical interest.
+Built with a channel of some type formed into them.
+Tis is along the top and through the head to divert rain water from the building.
+Thus protecting the mortar joints and masonry from erosion.

-Gargoyles protrude outwards to send the water spouting away from the face of the building, usually from the mouth of the mythical creature that the gargoyle represents.
+Gargoyles protrude outward This is to send the water spouting away from the face of the building. usually from the mouth of the mythical creature that the gargoyle represents.

-The famous Notre Dame Cathedral in Paris has many gargoyles protruding from the roof area, or at least it did have before it was ravaged by fire in 2019.
+The famous Notre Dame Cathedral in Paris has many gargoyles.
+All seen protruding from the roof area. or at least it did have before fire ravaged it in 2019.

 Gargoyles have many variations.
 A lion’s head with its mouth open was a common feature.
 This varied from cathedral to cathedral and many took on a distorted form.
 Later gargoyles became a mix match of many creatures and forms.
-In medieval times their appearances morphed into many forms that always seemed to take on a sinister or terrifying look.
+In medieval times their appearances morphed into many forms.
+They always seemed to take on a sinister or terrifying look.

 Another form of gargoyle is the chimera.
 These were not for diverting water from the building but for ornamental purposes.
-They are commonly known as grotesques but are classed as gargoyles due to certain similarities.
+Refered to as grotesques but classed as gargoyles due to certain similarities.

-The true form of a chimera can be seen taken from the description in Greek mythology as follows:
+The true form of a chimera comes from the description in Greek mythology as follows:

-In ancient Greek mythology, the chimera was feared as a bad omen when sighted.
-The term “chimera” has become to symbolise any mythical creature that has two or more mixed body parts taken from various animals.
+In ancient Greek mythology, the chimera are feared as a bad omen when sighted.
+The term “chimera” came to symbolise any mythical creature with two or more mixed body parts.
+Taken from various animals.

 Gargoyles quite often lent themselves to the chimera or variations of that form.

-Not only were gargoyles used for diverting water away from buildings, they also had another purpose.
+Gargoyles were not only used for diverting water away from building.
+They also had another purpose.
 Some say to ward off evil.

-The church hierarchy of the time sort various ways to coheres their flock into repenting of the wickedness of their ways.
-The church, as a building, offered spiritual security to the people of the middle ages that was willing to seek it.
-Outside the church was all the evil and sin to be tempted by.
+The church hierarchy of the time sort various ways to coheres their flock into repenting.
+The church, as a building, offered spiritual security to the people of the middle ages.
+For those that was willing to seek it.
+Outside the church was the temptation of all the evil and sin.
 The church represented a sanctuary to the masses, a safe haven.

 The gargoyles were to remind them of the evil in the outside world.
-The message they were saying was that it was better to be inside the sanctuary of the church than on the outside, where temptation, sin and wickedness lies.
+The message was that it was better to be inside the sanctuary of the church.
+Rather than on the inside, where temptation, sin and wickedness lies.
 A form of converting the pagans to Christianity.

 This was a ploy adopted by the Christian church in medieval times.
 One that put fear into the hearts of the people in the hope of them attending church en-mass.